Alexander Szymanowski: Later career

-On 5 October 2020, transfer deadline day, Alexander returned to Recreativo, now in the third tier.
+On 5 October 2020, transfer deadline day, Szymanowski returned to Recreativo, now in the third tier.
 He was one of two players sent off in a 3–1 loss at Algeciras CF the following 24 January, and the season ended with an unprecedented double relegation to the fifth tier following a restructuring of the Spanish football league system.

-Alexander joined Gimnástica Segoviana CF of the new Segunda División RFEF on 6 August 2021.
+Szymanowski joined Gimnástica Segoviana CF of the new Segunda División RFEF on 6 August 2021.

+In September 2022, Szymanowski joined Italian Serie D club Vibonese.
+After one season, he returned to Spain to sign with Segunda Federación club Talavera.

 Personal life

-Alexander's paternal grandfather was born in 1923 in what was then Poland, but has since been transferred to Ukraine.
-He moved at the age of five to Argentina and married a Russian woman.
+Born in Argentina, Szymanowski is Polish, Belarusian, Spanish and Italian descent.
+His paternal grandfather was a Pole born in 1923 in what was then Poland, but has since been transferred to Ukraine, who moved at the age of five to Argentina and married a Belarusian woman.
+Szymanowski's maternal grandfather's parents were Spanish (from Toro, Province of Zamora) and his maternal grandmother's parents were Italian.
+He also holds Spanish citizenship, his full name in that document being Alexander Szymanowski Alonso.

-Alexander's sister, Marianela, is also a footballer who has played in the Primera División and for Argentina's women's team.
+Szymanowski's sister, Marianela, is also a footballer who has played in the Primera División and for Argentina's women's team.
 After he scored his first double in Primera in an important 4–0 win over Betis in May 2017, they embraced each other in Butarque's stands.